Volunteer Maroon Project in Jamaica

 - Maintaining the herb garden

-- Teaching at the kindergarten, primary and junior high school
+- Teaching at the primary school with children aged 6-12 years old

 - Working in the library